Showers and Toilets in Prison

 For the most part, when a prisoner requires privacy when using the toilet, they will wait until their cellmate is out and put a blocker up in the window for complete privacy.
 These blockers are typically made of cardboard or pieces of paper placed in the small window of the door or a towel hung over the door (and window).
 While you're not technically allowed to block the cell door window when using the restroom, most prison guards are fine with you covering up half of the window with a piece of folded-over paper or a piece of cardboard.

 Toilet use in dorm settings is a bit less private.
 Usually, restrooms consist of a row of toilets and urinals along a wall.
 Most of the time there are barriers on either side of the toilets, and there are also usually swinging doors in front of each toilet for additional privacy.
 These toilets should be accessible 24 hours a day and not be of the time-lock variety.

 Showering facilities tend the be the same amongst both dorm- and cell-based housing.
 Usually, showers are of the single-head variety, where the prisoner can close a shower curtain or close a swinging door for privacy.

-In some cases shower rooms are present, which consist of a room with four or so shower heads for multiple prisoners to use at one time.
-In such instances prisoners usually still try to shower alone, or with a friend or two.
+In some cases, shower rooms are present, which consists of a room with four or so shower heads for multiple prisoners to use at one time.
+In such instances, prisoners usually still try to shower alone, or with a friend or two.
 While prison movies and television shows tend to portray shower rooms as hotbeds of violence and sexual assault, this is often not the case.